Home | About USIG | What's New | Events

 Who manages and supports the USIG project?

-The International Programs department of the Council on Foundations manages the U.S. International Grantmaking (USIG) project.
-The USIG Steering Committee (in PDF) meets monthly via conference call to advise and contribute their expertise in the field of international grantmaking to the USIG project.
+The Global Philanthropy Programs department of the Council on Foundations manages the U.S. International Grantmaking (USIG) project.
+The USIG Steering Committee meets bimonthly via conference call to advise and contribute their expertise in the field of international grantmaking to the USIG project.

 The USIG project is made possible through the generous financial support of: